 Pursuant to Section 72 of the Companies Act, 2013, members holding shares in physical form may file (a) nomination in the prescribed Form SH-13 (b) for cancellation / variations in nomination in the prescribed Form SH-14 and (c) for opting out of Nomination in prescribed Form ISR - 3 with the RTA of the Company.
 The said forms can be downloaded from the website of the Company i.e. www.aarnavgroup.com.
 Members are requested to submit the said details to their Depository Participants (DP) in case the shares are held by them in dematerialized form and to the Company in case the shares are held in physical form.
-Further SEBI vide Master Circular No. SEBI/HO/CFD/PoD2/CIR/P/2023/120 dated July 11, 2023 had mandated providing choice of nomination details, i.e., either furnishing of nomination or declaration for opting out of nomination for investors opening new trading and or demat account(s) on or after October 1, 2021 and for all existing eligible trading and demat account holders latest by September 30, 2023 failing which the trading accounts shall be frozen for trading and demat account shall be frozen for debits
+Further SEBI vide Master Circular No. SEBI/HO/CFD/PoD2/CIR/P/2023/120 dated July 11, 2023 had mandated providing choice of nomination details, i.e., either furnishing of nomination or declaration for opting out of nomination for investors opening new trading and or demat account(s) on or after October 1, 2021 and for all existing eligible trading and demat account holders latest by September 30, 2024 failing which the trading accounts shall be frozen for trading and demat account shall be frozen for debits

-- 20. The Company has designated Email Id: aarnavfashions@gmail.com for redressal of shareholders' / Investors complaints / grievances.
-In case a shareholders have any queries / complaints / grievances, they may write at aarnavfashions@gmail.com from their registered Email Id mentioning their names and folio numbers / demat account numbers. - 21.
+- 21. The Company has designated Email Id: aarnavfashions@gmail.com for redressal of shareholders' / Investors complaints / grievances.
+In case a shareholders have any queries / complaints / grievances, they may write at aarnavfashions@gmail.com from their registered Email Id mentioning their names and folio numbers / demat account numbers. - 22.
+Non-Resident Members: Non-Resident Indian Members are requested to inform Registrar and Transfer Agents/ their respective Depository Participants immediately of: - a.
+Change in their residential status on return to India for permanent settlement. - Particulars of their Bank Account maintained in India with complete name, branch, account type, account b. number, IFSC Code, MICR No., and address of the bank, if not furnished earlier, to enable the Company to remit dividend to the Bank Account directly. - 23.
 Tax Deduction at Source (TDS) on Dividend: Pursuant to the Income Tax Act, 1961, as amended by the Finance Act, 2020, dividend income became taxable in the hands of shareholders w.e.f.
 April 1, 2020 and the Company is required to deduct tax at source from dividend paid to shareholders at the prescribed rates.
 For the prescribed rates for various categories, please refer to the Finance Act, 2020 and the amendments thereof.
 The shareholders are requested to update their valid PAN with the Depository Participants (if shares held in dematerialized form) and the Company (if shares are held in physical form).
 A Resident individual shareholder with PAN and who is not liable to pay income tax can submit a yearly declaration in Form No. 15G/15H, to avail the benefit of non-deduction of tax at source by Email to RTA / Company.
 Shareholders are requested to note that in case their PAN is not registered, or having invalid PAN or Specified Person as defined under section 206AB of the Income-tax Act ("the Act"), the tax will be deducted at a higher rate prescribed under section 206AA or 206AB of the Act, as applicable.
 Non-resident shareholders [including Foreign Institutional Investors (FIIs) / Foreign Portfolio Investors (FPIs)] can avail beneficial rates under tax treaty between India and their country of tax residence, subject to providing necessary documents i.e. No Permanent Establishment and Beneficial Ownership Declaration, Tax Residency Certificate, Form 10F, any other document which may be required to avail the tax treaty benefits.
 For this purpose, the shareholder may submit the above documents (PDF/JPG Format) by Email to RTA / Company.